 \subsection{CP asymmetry analysis of the ${B}_u^{-}\rightarrow (\rho^{0 },\omega ,\phi\rightarrow \pi^{+}\pi^{-})\pi^{-}$ decay process}

-The Dalitz diagram analysis of the decay amplitude $ {B}^{ \pm} \rightarrow \pi^{+}\pi^{-}\pi^{\pm}$ in two-dimensional phase space is performed, as indicated by relevant research literature.
-Phenomenological investigations have primarily focused on exploring regional CP asymmetries in the decay process $ {B}^{ \pm} \rightarrow \pi^{+}\pi^{-}\pi^{\pm}$, with certain studies emphasizing the significance of $\rho^{0 }-\omega $ mixing effects between $\rho^{0 }$ and $\omega $, and highlighting potential interference between the resonance of $\rho^{0 }$ and the broad S-wave contribution \cite{LHCb:2014mir,LHCb:2013lcl}.
-The resonance contributions of $\rho-\omega$, $\omega-\phi$, and $\rho-\phi$ can give rise to a novel strong phase.
-To facilitate a clearer observation, we select the energy range of 0.7 GeV to 1.1 GeV, which corresponds to the primary region where the decay processes involving $\rho^{0}$, $\omega$, and $\phi$ resonances exhibit significant effects.
+The Dalitz diagram analysis of the decay amplitude $ {B}^{ \pm} \rightarrow \pi^{+}\pi^{-}\pi^{\pm}$ in two-dimensional phase space is performed, as indicated by relevant research literature \cite{LHCb:2013lcl}.
+Phenomenological investigations have primarily focused on exploring regional CP asymmetries in the decay process $ {B}^{ \pm} \rightarrow \pi^{+}\pi^{-}\pi^{\pm}$, with certain studies emphasizing the significance of $\rho^{0 }-\omega $ mixing effects between $\rho^{0 }$ and $\omega $, highlighting potential interference between the resonance of $\rho^{0 }$ and the broad S-wave contribution \cite{LHCb:2014mir,LHCb:2013lcl}.
+Q The resonance contributions of $\rho-\omega$, $\omega-\phi$ and $\rho-\phi$ can give rise to a novel strong phase.
+To facilitate clearer observation, we have selected the energy range of 0.7 GeV to 1.1 GeV, which corresponds to the primary region where significant effects of decay processes involving $\rho^{0}$, $\omega$ and $\phi$ resonances are exhibited.

-In experiments, the amplitude analysis of B meson decay in Dalitz plots is commonly used to reconstruct the three-body decay process of B mesons and investigate the momentum relationship in the decay process.
+We can obtain Dalitz diagram for the B meson decay process from experiments.
+By analyzing the Dalitz diagram, we can determine the existence of resonance states, study the energy momentum relationships in the decay process, and further explore the impact of resonance and non-resonance contributions on the B meson three-body decay process.
 However, due to the fact that the B meson phase space allows for multiple types of resonances to exist, there may be a large number of intermediate states.
 Investigating these resonance structures is a complex task and it should be noted that it is not possible to distinguish between the contributions made by $\rho^{0}$ meson and $\omega$ meson in experiments.
-Recently, in the decay process of HCLb to $B_{u}^{-}\rightarrow (\rho^{0}, \omega,\phi \rightarrow \pi^{+}\pi^{-})\pi^{-}$, clear observations have been made regarding the CP asymmetry effects related to interference between $\rho^{0}$ resonance and s-wave.
-In this work, we initially present the amplitude formulation of the $B_{u}^{-}\rightarrow (\rho^{0}, \omega,\phi \rightarrow \pi^{+}\pi^{-})\pi^{-}$ decay process within the framework of PQCD.
-By calculating the energy-momentum relationship of the initial meson $B_{u}^{-}$ and final meson $\pi^{+}\pi^{-}$ decay process using a low-energy effective Hamiltonian, selecting well-established quasi-two-body decay amplitudes, conducting comprehensive analysis on the momentum analysis of the decay process under the coupling constant $\ g^{v\rightarrow \pi ^+\pi ^- }$, as well as summing up the polarization vector under the momentum relationship, a new form of amplitude is obtained.